lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     pair_style lj/cut 2.5
     boundary p p p

-..  container:: justify

 To create the atoms of types 1 and 2 in two separate regions, let us create three separate regions: A cubic region for the simulation box and two additional regions for placing the atoms:

 ..  code-block:: lammps